 Sick of waiting in traffic jams?
 You could be.
 Pollution that gathers inside cars in traffic jams and at red traffic lights is far higher than that found in cars that are moving.
 Now, research published in the journal Environmental Science: Processes and Impacts offers a solution: keep the windows closed.

-The World Health Organization (WHO) describe outdoor air pollution as a “major environmental risk to health,” linking it to 3.7 million premature deaths worldwide in 2012.
+The World Health Organization (WHO) describe outdoor air pollution as a “major environmental risk to health,” linking it to

 In 2013, the WHO classified outdoor air pollution in cities as being as carcinogenic to humans as smoking was in February 1985.